MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/hosted-apps.md

 ---
-Description: Learn how to build a hosted app that inherits the executable, entry point and runtime attributes of a host app.
+description: Learn how to build a hosted app that inherits the executable, entry point and runtime attributes of a host app.
 title: Create hosted apps
 ms.date: 04/23/2020
 ms.topic: article